anaismoutarlier/minislack/README.md

 2. Within your project, create an application using the _Web App_ option (**</>**).

 3. Copy the configuration for your application into the `.env.local.example` file.
+Rename the file as `.env.local`.

 4. Enable the _Authentication_ module for the project and select the Google provider.
 (Optional: Add the Facebook provider and configure your Facebook account in the [Meta developer's console](https://developers.facebook.com/)).